kubernetes-retired/external-storage/nfs-client/README.md

 OpenShift:

 On some installations of OpenShift the default admin user does not have cluster-admin permissions.
-If these commands fail refer to the Red Hat OpenShift documentation for **User and Role Management** or contact Red Hat support to help you grant the right permissions to your admin user.
+If these commands fail refer to the OpenShift documentation for **User and Role Management** or contact your OpenShift provider to help you grant the right permissions to your admin user.

 ```sh
 $ oc create -f deploy/auth/openshift-clusterrole.yaml -f deploy/auth/serviceaccount.yaml